osquery/osquery/docs/wiki/installation/cli-flags.md

 `--schedule_timeout=0`

 Limit the schedule, 0 for no limit.
-Optionally limit the `osqueryd`'s life by adding a schedule limit in seconds.
+Optionally limit the `osqueryd`'s life by adding a schedule limit in seconds as a duration.
 This should only be used for testing.

 `--disable_tables=table_name1,table_name2`